holtonma/holtonma.github.io/content/posts/vector-databases-rag-pipeline.md

 ### Why We Need Both

-This dual approach is what makes the system more targeted towards my searches:
+This dual approach is what makes the system more targeted towards my "what movie to watch now" searches:

 * **Vector search** finds you movies that are in the right "ballpark" of meaning.
 * **Metadata filtering** lets you apply hard rules, like filtering for a specific `user_id`, `mood`, `genre`, etc